Ash-wika/Diabetes_Prediction/README.md

-# Disease Prediction Based on Symptoms
+# Diabetes Prediction Based on Symptoms

-This project predicts potential diseases based on symptoms provided by the user.
-It uses machine learning techniques to analyze the input and suggest possible health conditions, encouraging early diagnosis and medical consultation.
+This project predicts diabetes based on symptoms provided by the user.
+It uses machine learning techniques to analyze the input and suggest possible diabetic condition.

 ## Overview
-This project applies machine learning to predict diseases from symptoms entered by the user.
+This project applies machine learning to predict diabetes from symptoms entered by the user.
 It serves as a tool for preliminary diagnosis and promotes proactive health management.

 ## Features
-- Input multiple symptoms and predict possible diseases.
+- Input multiple symptoms and predict diabetes.
 - Provides detailed metrics for model performance.
-- Scalable to include additional symptoms and diseases.
+- Scalable to include additional symptoms.

 ## Technologies Used
-- **Programming Language:** Python
+- *Programming Language:* Python
-- **Libraries:**
+- *Libraries:*
+  - *pandas:* For handling and manipulating the data.
-  - `pandas` for data handling and manipulation.
+  - *numpy:* For numerical operations and data manipulation.
-  - `sklearn` for machine learning:
+  - *sklearn:* For implementing machine learning models:
+    - *StandardScaler:* For feature scaling.
-    - `train_test_split` for splitting data into training and testing sets.
+    - *train_test_split:* To split the data into training and testing sets.
-    - `LabelEncoder` for encoding categorical symptom variables.
-    - `RandomForestClassifier` for building the prediction model.
+    - *svm (Support Vector Machine):* For building the predictive model.
-    - `classification_report` for evaluating model performance.
+    - *accuracy_score:* For evaluating the performance of the model.

 ## Installation
 1. Clone the repository: